🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 • Adverse Reactions to Anaesthesia or Medication: The safety of anaesthesia nowadays in Australia is well established.
 Nevertheless, potential risks exist with all anaesthesia and unexpected reactions can occur.
 These may include nausea, vomiting, and allergic reactions ranging from minor to severe.
 Respiratory failure, heart failure, heart attack and stroke are rare but documented risks of any general anaesthesia.

-The Cost of Fat Transfer
+The Cost of Breast Fat Transfer

 • Fat Transfer Sydney